FelixOnline/v2/content/articles/2011-2-27-that-first-trip-to-the-opera.md

  - /arts/914/that-first-trip-to-the-opera
 imported: true
 comments:
+ - value: >
- - also you can get day tickets for 15  25 if you go to the box office around 9am
+     also, you can get day tickets for £15 - 25 if you go to the box office around 9am

 # Article Taxonomies
 categories: